silverstripe/silverstripe-crontask/README.md

 }
 ```

-Run `vendor/bin/sake dev/build flush=1` to make Silverstripe aware of the new
+Run `vendor/bin/sake db:build --flush` to make Silverstripe aware of the new
 module.

 Then execute the crontask controller, it's preferable you do this via the CLI
 since that is how the server will execute it.

 ```
-vendor/bin/sake dev/cron
+vendor/bin/sake cron-task
 ```

 Server configuration